kiwicopple/paul.copplest.one/docs/README.md

 [Blog](/blog/) <br />Off topic posts or opinions.

-[Principles](/principles/) <br />Inspired by Ray Dalio's Book "Principles" - Principles are ways of successfully dealing with reality to get what you want out of life.
+[Principles](/principles/) <br />Inspired by Ray Dalio's Book "Principles".
+Principles are ways of successfully dealing with reality to get what you want out of life.

 [Knowledge](/knowledge/) <br />"Everything I know".
 A wiki of personal knowledge that I update from time to time.